bohdanmartines/bohdanmartines.github.io/_posts/2026-01-10-webchat-application-demo.md

 image: /assets/2026-01-10/webchat_demo_thumbnail.jpg
 ---

-## Introduction
 As a continuation of my journey into Scala,
-I decided to create something I have been longed for - my personal WebChat pet project.
+I decided to create something I have longed for - my personal WebChat pet project.
 This project was created for learning and demonstrational purposes.
-Nevertheless, it is true chat with user authentication, multi-participant chat room management, and real-time messaging implemented with WebSockets.
+Nevertheless, it is a true chat with user authentication, multi-participant chat room management, and real-time messaging implemented with WebSockets.
 All containerized with Docker for easy deployment and local start.

 In this article, I will show you a demo of how it looks.
 Please sit comfortably and enjoy.